The top 9 skills employers look for

 Solution: the team revamped its customer service processes by implementing a new ticketing system, streamlining communication channels and providing additional training to customer service representatives.
 They also established an FAQ page on their website for common issues, so customers were able to find solutions independently.
 As a result, response times improved and customer satisfaction scores increased.

-4. Teamwork and collaboration
+4. Professional skills in teamwork and collaboration

 The success of an organisation hinges on a team’s ability to collaborate well with each other.
 Effective teamwork often leads to enhanced productivity and a positive workplace culture.
 It can also lead to better financial results for the business.
 On an individual level, teamwork skills can offer a number of benefits both in and out of the workplace, including improved problem-solving skills, enhanced efficiency and greater job satisfaction.